 The Whitehall police responded to these and other calls recently.

-· Police were called to the 400 block of Virginia Avenue to investigate a report of a verbal argument between a man and woman.
+· Officers were called to the 3400 block of Thomas Street to investigate a report of fraud.

 Catasauqua police responded to these and other calls recently.